-When an employee alleges in his appeal that the proposed adverse action is based in whole or in part on discrimination because of race, creed, color or national origin the claim of discrimination shall be adjudicated under the regulations of the Civil Service Commission and Departmental regulations.
+When an employee alleges in his appeal that the proposed adverse action is based in whole or in part on discrimination because of race, creed, color, national origin or sex the claim of discrimination shall be adjudicated under the regulations of the Civil Service Commission and Departmental regulations.
 The claim of discrimination shall be investigated and an initial local level decision rendered prior to or concurrently with the processing of the other matters in the appeal.